polygoncoin/Microservices/README.md

 # Microservices!

 Hi!
-This is the first very light and easy **Microservices** package that can be configured very easily and your API is up in few minutes.
+This is the first very light and easy **Microservices** package that can be configured very easily and your API is up in a few minutes.

 ## Folders
 - **/App** Basic Microservices application folder